gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 ## AWS CLI

-We will mainly be using the AWS console to deploy our app however since we will be deploying a containerized app, at some point we will need to push an image of that to AWS.
-That will be done using Docker, on the command line, and so we need to use the AWS CLI.
+We will mainly be using the AWS console to deploy our app however we also need to use the AWS CLI (for example to get shell access to our container).
 Make sure you have the [latest version](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 You can check which you have from your terminal: